How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Start the vacuum, and let it run for approximately three minutes.
-This should help remove any blockages in the drain of your shower.
+Then, turn on the vacuum and let it run for about three minutes.
+This should eliminate any blockages in the drain of your shower.

 Method | Supplies Needed | Steps |